 public art TOUR

 Public art at its best is like a book a community has written together.
-It tells the story of its past and its dreams for its future.
-It
+It preserves important memories of the past, provides a means for reflection, and captures an ever unfolding narrative of a place and its people.

 This tour was researched and developed by Mimi Graney.
 Mimi is the Civic Design and Community Engagement Strategist for the City of Chelsea.
 Her work focuses on using shared public space as a means of building a stronger, more connected community.